-The cost of sending sending $200 was 7.1 per cent in the first quarter of 2018, more than double the 3 per cent target set as a sustainable development target according to a World Bank report this year.
+The cost of sending $200 was 7.1 percent in the first quarter of 2018, more than double the 3 percent target set as a sustainable development target according to a World Bank report this year.
 The bank said that among high priority issues in this growing market were introducing more efficient technology and improving market competition.

-Regionally speaking, Middle East and North Africa saw the second biggest gain in remittances and the money sent back home increased 9.3 per cent to $53bn in 2017; with the largest amount or $20bn coming from Egyptians where the steep devaluation of dollar against local currency caused many people living abroad to send more money into their country.
+Regionally speaking, Middle East and North Africa saw the second-biggest gain in remittances and the money sent back home increased 9.3 percent to $53bn in 2017; with the largest amount of $20bn coming from Egyptians where the steep devaluation of dollar against local currency caused many people living abroad to send more money into their country.
 Many had held back from sending money back home before this devaluation because the central bank of Egypt was using its foreign reserves to keep the pound’s value artificially high.

-Here are some of the cryptocurrency remittance platforms you might want to use to remit money internationally at a fraction of cost and quickly:
+Here are some of the cryptocurrency remittance platforms you might want to use to remit money internationally at a fraction of the average cost and quickly:

-Most of them allow you to deposit cash, which is converted to cryptocurrencies on the blockchain for faster and low cost sending, (or to deposit cryptocurrency directly) and then the remittance will let the recipient withdraw cash in their local currencies.
+Most of them allow you to deposit cash, which is converted to cryptocurrencies on the blockchain for faster and low-cost sending, (or to deposit cryptocurrency directly) and then the remittance will let the recipient withdraw cash in their local currencies.
 Some have in-built exchanges, others allow trading of digital currencies and others work as mobile apps.
-Thus they eliminate need for recipient to convert the crypto themselves, saving time, among other benefits.
+Thus they eliminate the need for the recipient to convert the crypto themselves, saving time, among other benefits.